Cyclomatic number: Meshedness coefficient

-Here, the numerator $m-n+1$ of the formula is the circuit rank of the given graph, and the denominator $2n-5$ is the largest possible circuit rank of an n-vertex planar graph.
+Here, the numerator $m-n+1$ of the formula is the cyclomatic number of the given graph, and the denominator $2n-5$ is the largest possible cyclomatic number of an n-vertex planar graph.
 The meshedness coefficient ranges between 0 for trees and 1 for maximal planar graphs.

 Ear decomposition

-The circuit rank controls the number of ears in an ear decomposition of a graph, a partition of the edges of the graph into paths and cycles that is useful in many graph algorithms.
+The cyclomatic number controls the number of ears in an ear decomposition of a graph, a partition of the edges of the graph into paths and cycles that is useful in many graph algorithms.